 We offer preparative fractionation services to fractionate samples by molecular weight or by chemical composition (TREF or CRYSTAF).
 For more information, please visit the links below:

-For most of our characterization techniques, you will receive a report containing the analytical conditions used, the calibrations applied, and a summary table with the results, along with an Excel file containing the raw data.
+For most of our characterization techniques, you will receive a report containing the analytical conditions used, the calibrations applied, and a summary table with the results, along with an Excel file containing the results.
 However, the type of data and report depend on the type of analytical service.
 For specifics about the contents of the analysis report, please contact email@example.com.

 Please send an email to firstname.lastname@example.org and we will be pleased to help you.